omarbrrr/countries-api/README.md

 - Filter countries by region
 - Click on a country to see more detailed information on a separate page
 - Toggle the color scheme between light and dark mode

-## API

-All country information and flags are being pulled from the [REST Countries API](https://restcountries.eu).

 ## This is a Frontend Mentor Challenge